-The Issuer is a "connected issuer" and a "related issuer", within the meaning of applicable securities legislation, of CWMIS given the relationship among the Issuer, the Manager and CWMIS, and in particular, that the Issuer, CWMI (a party to the joint venture that is the Manager) and CWMIS have certain common shareholders, directors and officers, and that CWMI is a party to the joint venture that serves as the Manager and is responsible for managing the Issuer's mortgage investments and providing certain financial and administrative services to the Issuer.
-CWMIS is registered as an exempt market dealer with the BCSC and is responsible for the sale of Preferred Shares to investors pursuant to a service agreement dated February 1, 2020 between the Issuer and CWMIS.
-As consideration for its services, the Issuer pays CWMIS an administration fee and reimburses CWMIS for the expenses it incurs in connection with the services.
+The Issuer is a "connected issuer" and a "related issuer", within the meaning of applicable securities legislation, of CWMIS and the Manager given the relationship among the Issuer, the Manager and CWMIS, and in particular, that the Issuer, CWMIS and the Manager have certain common shareholders, directors and officers.
+The Manager is responsible for managing the Issuer's mortgage investments and providing certain financial and administrative services to the Issuer pursuant to the Management Agreement.
+As consideration for its services, the Manager receives fees from the Issuer.
+See "3.
+Management of the Issuer" and "3.6 Directors, Officers and Principal Shareholders of the Manager".
+CWMIS is registered as an exempt market dealer with the BCSC and is responsible for the sale of Preferred Shares to investors pursuant to a service agreement dated January 1, 2022 between the Issuer and CWMIS.
+As consideration for its services.
 See "2.
 Business of the Issuer - 2.2 Our Business - General" and "5.
 Securities Offered - 5.3 Statutory Exemptions Relied Upon by the Issuer".
-The Manager receives fees from the Issuer pursuant to the Management Agreement.
-See "3.
-Management of the Issuer" and "3.6 Directors, Officers and Principal Shareholders of the Manager".